 For example, I value depth, spirituality, authenticity, and growth.
 One historical figure I admire is Mahatma Gandhi.
 I admire him for believing in what he knew was possible and his unwavering stand for justice.

-Other values include kindness, generosity, balance, spontaneity, adventure, humility, peace, loyalty, sensitivity, patience, love, etc.
+Other values you can choose from are: kindness, generosity, spontaneity, adventure, humility, peace, loyalty, sensitivity, patience, love, creativity, etc.

 I invite you to make a list of ten values.
 Then, choose top 4 that are non-negotiable for you.
 Once you know what is important to you, you can find other people who share the same values.